Vardhan1303/Scientific_project/docs/details.md

 marker_points_3d represents the 3D coordinates of the marker's corners, assuming the marker is flat and the camera is aligned with its plane. cv2.solvePnP() calculates the rotation vector (rvecs) and translation vector (tvecs), which describe the marker's position and orientation relative to the camera.

-here are detecting of aruco marker visuals
+## Visuals of aruco marker detection

-3 images side by side.

 <p float="left">
   <img src="../media/arucoMarkerDetection/frame1.png" width="33%" />